hikaricamera/mobile/README.md

 might make your life easier:

 1. Eslint.
 If eslint cannot start normally, try installing `eslint` and `babel-eslint`.
 You may also allow eslint to format on save in user settings.
+The rules for eslinter live in the file `eslintrc.json`.

 2. TabNine.
 A supreme handy extension to audo-complete syntax with the support of machine learning.